Zunawe/identicons/README.md

     * ```theta2 = 2\pi * (hash[(n * 2) + 1] / 0xFF)```
   * The arc is drawn from smaller angle to bigger angle.
   * Each ring has exactly 1 arc in it.

+### Polygonal

+The polygonal option is the most versatile so far.
+It produces a shell of polygons where some edges are filled and others are empty (similar to circular, but with edges).

+1. The vertices of the each shell are based on a circle of radius `r = (size / ((num_shells * 2) + 1))`.
+2. The nth shell moving outward from the center has outer radius `n * r` and inner radius `((n + 1) * r) * 0.9` (`n = 0` is the innermost shape).
+3. Color is determined by hexadecimal RGB with `hash[13]`, `hash[14]`, and `hash[15]` as values respectively.
+4. The innermost shape is always filled completely.
+5. For each shell, going from inner shell to outer shell, from low- to high-order bits, starting at an angle of 0 degrees and moving counterclockwise, the bit determines whether an edge is filled or empty.
+A polygon of `m` sides has a radial length of `360 / m`.